K2 Stone: A Distinctive Rock from Pakistan

 So, K2 stone is a metamorphic rock with azurite inclusions, formed through complex geological processes that caused its distinctive appearance.

-It’s generally believed that the blue spots in some material from China have been enhanced.
+It’s generally believed that the blue spots in some K2 stone sold from China have been enhanced.